 Murder charges are further split based on the severity and other circumstances encompassing the crime.
 While many states divide murder charges into first and second-degree murder, Texas law creates a difference between “capital murder” and “murder.”

-To be charged with murder, the defendant must have knowingly and willingly caused the death of another person.
+To be charged with murder in accordance with Texas Penal Code § 19.02, the defendant must have knowingly and willingly caused the death of another person.
 The most significant distinguishing factor between murder and manslaughter involves the intent of the perpetrator.
 If the defendant intended to cause serious bodily harm or death, or intended to commit a felony other than manslaughter that resulted in death, he or she can be charged with murder.

 The difference between capital murder and murder is made when the killing was committed in a way that can result in capital punishment in Texas.
-Some of the standards for capital murder include killing a police officer or firefighter, having been paid to commit murder, murdering someone in prison, or killing more than one person.
+As such, you can be charged with this offense under the following circumstances:

 Many states have two different types of manslaughter: voluntary and involuntary.
 Texas, however, connects these two charges into one and has enhanced penalties for certain aggravating factors, in accordance with Texas Penal Code § 19.04.